helmedeiros/ruby_bits/level_3/README.md

 end
 ```

 **Code.:** A method could only make sense for an specific type.
-For that inheritance alows subclasses to have their fields, for that you only need to declare them into a subclass.
+For that inheritance allows subclasses to have their attributes, for that you only need to declare them into a subclass.

 ```ruby
 class Image < Attachment